ueaner/nvimrc/README.md

 - Auto Completion with [nvim-cmp]
 - Snippets with [LuaSnip] and [friendly-snippets]
 - Fuzzy Finding with [telescope.nvim]
-- File Explorer with [nvim-tree.lua]
+- File Explorer with [neo-tree.nvim]
 - Code Outline with [aerial.nvim]
 - Live prompt for keymaps with [which-key.nvim]
 - Statusline with [lualine.nvim]